 such as a large new lump.It can mimic fibroadenoma or a phylloides tumour or angiosarcoma and can be rapidly growing to a large size and therefore can cause a lot of distress to the patient.

-These patients should be referred for further breast surgery consultation and are likely to need further surgical intervention, as biopsy and imaging may be
+These patients should be referred for further breast implant surgery in Sydney consultation and are likely to need further surgical intervention, as biopsy and imaging may be

 unreliable with this diagnosis.

 In summary, if there is any evidence of atypia, malignancy or ambivalence about diagnosis or the patient simply needs reassurance, consider referring the patient for further assessment.

 Often the anxiety associated with breast complaints mind at ease.